Haven't Met You Yet: In popular culture

 During the January 30, 2010 episode of Saturday Night Live, in which Bublé is the musical guest, he appeared in a commercial parody for a restaurant that host Jon Hamm has opened called "Hamm and Bublé" that exclusively serves dishes featuring pork (ham) and champagne (bubbly - a deliberate mispronunciation of Bublé).
 While Bublé sings alternate lyrics to the melody of "Haven't Met You Yet" that reflects the restaurant's theme, it becomes obvious that Hamm is holding Bublé against his will, forcing him to sing and perform non-musical shows.

 The song was performed as a group by the cast of American Idol during the March 12 results show of the ninth season.

 In September 2010 nearly a thousand students from the University of Victoria, Canada shot a lip dub featuring "Haven't Met You Yet".
 The lip dub was mentioned on CBC News: The National and covered extensively from local news outlets.
 On October 27, Michael Bublé posted a link of the "impressive" video to his Facebook page.
 The video reached over 100,000 views on YouTube in less than a week after being released online on October 22.
 The lip dub was made in response to the viral 'UVic' (Universitat de Vic from Spain) "Hey, Soul Sister" lip dub that many, including celebrity blogger Perez Hilton, mistakenly believed came from the Canadian 'UVic'.
 Michael Bublé expressed interest in being a part of the lip dub, but due to scheduling conflicts was unable to be in Victoria, British Columbia at the time of shooting.

 On July 11, 2011, a YouTube channel called Bad Lip Reading did another type of lip dub-recording over the music video using an entirely new song, called "Russian Unicorn", unrelated musically to the original, with lyrics that matched Bublé's lip movements.
 For example, the new song changed the original line "We can work to work it out" to "We could shoot a Russian unicorn."
 Bublé mentioned it in an interview, saying it was his new favourite song.
-He said it was "one of the coolest things I've ever seen" and called the maker "an evil genius."
+He said it was "one of the coolest things I've ever seen" and called the maker "an evil genius".

 On October 24, 2016, Riley Elmore covered this song as the knockout on The Voice, Season 11.

+On March 31, 2025, Barry Jean covered this song as the knockout on The Voice, Season 27.